gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 `EnergyElement` is called at a point of the simulator run at which it has access to a valid energy state.

+#### `ComputeGlobalsElement`
+The `ComputeGlobalsElement` encapsulates the legacy calls to `compute_globals`.
+While a new approach to the global reduction operations has been discussed, it is currently not part of this effort.
+This element therefore aims at offering an interface to the legacy implementation which is compatible with the new simulator approach.

+The element currently comes in 3 (templated) flavors: the leap-frog case, the first call during a velocity-verlet integrator, and the second call during a velocity-verlet integrator.
+It is the responsibility of the simulator builder to place them at the right place of the integration algorithm.

 ## Data structures